 - TLS – The Transport Layer Security

-Ans.
-ISO/IEC 17799 is originally published in UK and defines best practices for Information Security Management.
+Answer: ISO/IEC 17799 is originally published in the UK and defines best practices for Information Security Management.
 It has guidelines for all organizations small or big for Information security.

-- Complexity – Complex software can open the doors on vulnerabilities.
+- Complexity: Complex software can open doors on vulnerabilities.

 - White Box- All the information are provided to the testers.

-- Black Box- No information is provided to the testers and they can test the system in real world scenario.
+- Black Box- No information is provided to the testers and they can test the system in a real-world scenario.

-- Grey Box- Partial information is with the testers and rest they have to rest on their own.
+- Grey Box- Partial information is with the testers and rest they have to test on their own.

-Ans.
-The seven main types of security testing as per Open Source Security Testing methodology manual are:
+Answer: The seven main types of security testing as per the Open Source Security Testing methodology manual are:

 - Vulnerability Scanning: Automated software scans a system against known vulnerabilities.